belgattitude/pjbserver-tools/README.md

 The java bridge standalone server can be used as an alternative to a J2EE bridge installation for php/java integration while keeping things simple for development or unit testing.

-See the [soluble/japha](https://github.com/belgattitude/soluble-japha) project to get an info about php/java integration.
+See the [soluble/japha](https://github.com/belgattitude/soluble-japha) project to get more info about php/java integration.

 ## Features